A Local Market Rooted in Kaʻū

 Join the Punaluʻu Farmers Market

-We are currently preparing to launch and are welcoming applications from local farmers, food vendors, artisans, and retailers who meet our quality and compliance standards.
+We are currently getting things ready and welcoming applications from local Farmer’s, food vendors, artisans, and small businesses who meet basic quality and compliance standards.

 Local Vendor Priority

-Supporting Kaʻū Island farmers, makers, and food entrepreneurs.
+Supporting Kaʻū Island farmer’s, artisans, and food entrepreneurs.

 Structured & Compliant